Got it!

 Implementation Summary

-A note verbale will be sent in the fourth quarter of 2024 inviting Member States to express interest in hosting the 2025 and 2026 observances.
-(OP8)
+A note verbale has been sent in February 2025 inviting Member States to express interest in hosting the 2025 and 2026 observances.
+Deadline for application is 31 March (OP8).

 Resolution 2/4